 Blessed Marianne Cope was canonized on October 21, 2012 by Pope Benedict XVI.
 Her feast day is her birthday, January 23rd.

-On Monday October 21, 2019, the last Mass was held in the orginal church at the Church of the Good Shepherd.
+On Monday October 21, 2019, the last Mass was held in the original church at the Church of the Good Shepherd.

 The Rush Henrietta Central School District purchased the Good Shepherd Campus earlier that year.

 Following is a brief history of the Church of the Good Shepherd: